-You should strictly adhere to the flow control window as specified in the RFC, e.g. don't send packets outside of your window, etc. You have to ensure reliability - all data must get to its destination in order, uncorrupted.
+You should strictly adhere to the flow control window as specified in the RFC, e.g. do not send packets outside of your window, etc. Similarly, you should implement zero window probing to ensure your sender can recover when the receiver's window is full.
+Overall, your goal is to ensure reliability-all data must get to its destination in order, uncorrupted.